-Businesses must submit an application on the Orange County One-Stop Centers website at oconestop.com/covid-19-layoff-aversion-program to be considered for the grant funding.
+Businesses must submit an application on the Orange County Workforce Solutions website at ocworkforcesolutions.com to be considered for the grant funding.
 Eligible applications will be processed on a first-come, first-served basis until all available funds have been committed.

 Due to the overwhelming response to the first round of funding, businesses are strongly encouraged to review the application requirements and process in advance.
 Applications open at 9 am August 3 and close on August 6 at 5 pm or when the maximum number of applications are received, whichever comes first.
 First-round funding was allocated within an hour of the application going live, and a similar level of interest is anticipated in the second funding round.

 To be eligible for this grant funding, businesses must be in Orange County, have a workforce of 500 or fewer employees, and be up to date on Unemployment Insurance (UI) taxes and in good standing with the State of California.
 Other general criteria employers must meet to be considered for local funding include:

 - Priority consideration will be given to Small Businesses located within the Orange County Workforce System.